solohackerzorg/Live_Weather_ForeCast_CPP/README.md

  ```
  # Executable
  ```
- I also Provided the executable file.
+ I also Provided the executable file .
- You can run the executable file using above command.
+ You can run the executable file Just unzip the zipped file and then execute file using above command.
 Just open terminal and change the directory to the folder where you have downloaded the executable file and